Skip to content

 The event does not change underlying planning rules or long-term protections for Manu Bay, and does not provide for permanent commercial use or alter the site’s long-term planning status.

-Council’s existing freedom camping rules will continue to apply.
+Council’s existing freedom camping rules will continue to apply during the event.

-Visitors should plan ahead and consider local campgrounds and other accommodation options.
+Visitors should plan ahead and use local campgrounds, holiday parks or other accommodation where possible.

 No. Approval of the 2026 WSL event does not signal ongoing or recurring events at Manu Bay.